grobergm/testRepo/README.md

 curl -u 'USER' https://api.github.com/user/repos -d '{"name":"REPO"}'

+add a remote to this repo like this:https://github.com/'USER'/'REPO'

+git remote add 'INITIALS'

-replace 'USER' with your username and "REPO" with your repo name.
+replace 'USER' with your username, "REPO" with your repo name, 'Initials ' with your initials.
+Exclude the quotes.